Retrospective Tools

 Summary

 Miro leads on fun factor, AI & insights, integrations and enterprise-grade.
-Retrium leads on ease of use and retro toolkit.
+Retrium leads on ease of use, retro toolkit and value.

 Scores compared